 To expose the problems with Spencer's view, let us return to the comparison between race and monophyletic group (Section 3).
 Monophyletic group is a paradigmatic example of real kinds, figuring in theories and generalizations of a well-established research program (cladistics).
 Scientific conclusions about monophyletic groups involve inductive risk because scientists typically rely on inductive evidence before concluding that "X is a monophyletic group."
 If scientists are wrong about this claim, non-negligible consequences may result in those areas of study.
 For instance, one might have to revise large chunks of biological classification, which recently happened to dinosaur classification (Baron et al., 2017).
 Still, being wrong about "X is a monophyletic group" would likely have a minor impact on society broadly construed.

 The case of race is much more complex.
 Let's consider the claim that "X is a biological race."
 If scientists are wrong about this claim, severe social consequences might unfold.
-For instance, the identification of individuals or groups as part of a race helps scientists study disease susceptibility and inform drug development.
-If scientists are wrong about "X is a biological race," medical applications of genetics will get worse and harm individuals' access to health care (Bamshad et al. 2004).
+For instance, consider a case in which scientists might use race as a proxy for studying disease susceptibility and eventually lead to drug development (Risch et al. 2002).
+10 If scientists are wrong about "X is a biological race," medical applications of genetics will get worse and harm individuals access to health care (Bamshad et al. 2004).
 Population geneticists are aware of the risks when grouping humans explicitly in terms of race and human continental population (Lewontin 2006; Bamshard et al. 2004; Foster and Sharp 2004; Bliss 2012; Yudell et al. 2016; Lewis et al. 2022).
 For instance, while scientists can legitimately divide humans in different ways depending on the research context, the emphasis on the five human continental populations might wrongly suggest that these populations are genetically more "fundamental" or "real" than alternative ones (Foster and Sharp 2004, 795).
 This idea can lead to stereotyping and people might have their social identities challenged.
 These harmful consequences are even worse if they are preventable and come from mistakes made by scientists.

-6 For the sake of the argument, let's assume that "X is a biological race" is synonymous to "X is one of the five human continental populations."
+9 For the sake of the argument, let's assume that "X is a biological race" is synonymous to "X is one of the five human continental populations."
 This assumption helps us to understand that, even if we accept Spencer's flawed linguistic assumptions, his argument faces many problems.